-- Plastic wraps our food and houses our technology.
+- Plastic wraps our food, our houses, and our technology.
 It is a remarkable substance that has contributed to advances in health care and helped raise millions pf people out of poverty.
 But, disposable consumer goods end up – often after a single, fleeting use – in land-fills, littering our landscapes, and polluting our Ocean.
 80% of marine plastic pollution originates from land-based sources.

-- If the rate at which plastic debris enters the Ocean goes unchecked, it is possible that the Ocean could contain 1 tonne of plastic for every 3 tonnes of fish by 2025, and more plastic than fish by 2050.
+- If the rate at which plastic debris enters the Ocean goes unchecked, it is possible that the Ocean could contain 1 kg of plastic for every 3 kg of fish by 2025, and more plastic than fish by

 - Bio-degradable plastics (particularly those made from plants) are promising under the right conditions, but these conditions are generally not found in the natural environment, and especially not in the Ocean.
 They are also energy intensive, expensive, and have the potential to make the problem of littering worse by encouraging people to think that it is okay to throw away valuable resources like plastics.
 Furthermore, even in ideal conditions, biodegradability does not resolve critical issues such as entanglement, or ingestion by marine animals.

 - Even if society were to ban all plastic bags, for example, that would only account for roughly 1% of total plastic film production.